 About Peeps S’mores

-When I was younger, Peeps were my absolute favorite spring candy.
-I mean, sure, I’d eat a whole box in one sitting and regret it an hour later, but before then I’d be in absolute sugary marshmallow bliss.
+Peeps were one of the best Easter candies when we were younger, amirite?
+I mean, sure, we’d eat a whole box in one sitting and regret it an hour later, but before that, we’d be in absolute sugary marshmallow bliss.

 Holiday candy has changed a lot since then, and I admit I haven’t given Peeps the attention I used to.
 There are just many so options now that it’s hard to get to them all before the season is over.